 Because of their distinctive look and built-in textual structure, tête-bêche bindings are a not-infrequent choice for handmade artists’ books, as well as for conventional paperbacks and hardcovers.
 Above, you can see two clever uses.
 At center, two paired texts by Stacy Szymaszek are combined into a two-signature single volume.
-At top and bottom, two events in the Segue reading series—one with Taylor Brady and Tyrone Williams, and one with Julien Poirier and Magdalena Zurawski—have been commemorated with books that keep their authors in conversation long after their readings ended.
+At top and bottom, two events in the Segue reading series—one with Taylor Brady and Tyrone Williams, and one with Julien Poirier and Magdalena Zurawski—have been commemorated with books that keep their authors in conversation long after their readings have ended.

 Publishers have also explored another natural fit for the format: bilingual books, which can pair a text in one language with a translation into another language on the other side.
 Above, we have Woman in Dream, from Ekstasis Editions, and Clean Living Room, a self-published chapbook.
 Below, Woman in Dream flips to become the French Femme en songe and Clean Living Room is translated into Hebrew.